egraham96/HTML-Portfolio-Generator/README.md

 # HTML Portfolio Generator

 ## Description:
-This week's homework required us to create a command-line application that dynamically generates a professional README.md file from a user's input using the NPM Inquirer package.
+This is a simple command-line application that dynamically generates a professional portfolio (HTML file) from a user's input using the NPM Inquirer package.
 The application will be invoked by using the node index.js in the user's command line.

 ## Installation Instructions:
 Download this repository.
 Install the inquirer and FS node modules (For example, "npm install inquirer").
 Run the file by typing "node index" into your terminal.